-Dame Kelly Holmes describes ‘heartbreak’ at mother’s death
+Dame Kelly Holmes describes ‘heartbreak’ at mother’s blood cancer death

 Dame Kelly described how her whole family was shocked when her mother, who she called Mother Dear, was diagnosed with myeloma at the end of 2014.

 She had been suffering bad colds and pneumonia during recent winters, along with back pain but, “Me being a sportswoman, I was like: ‘yeah, have a massage.
-You’ll be fine,” Dame Kelly told the Press Association.
+You’ll be fine,” said Dame Kelly.

 An X-ray at Tunbridge Wells Hospital in Kent, where she had worked for many years as a nursing assistant, showed she had broken ribs, which Dame Kelly described as “weird” as her back pain had been put down to her dog pulling on its lead.